 Feedback Select the configuration to be used for feedback assignment.
 See below Assignment: for an explanation of each configuration.
-The non-default (F2/F3) assignments will display an error if the current motor does not provide Incremental Encoder feedback.
 F1/F2 columns: F1 and F2 columns are filled in automatically based on the selected configuration.
 F1 Feedback Type Available in configurations 2 and 3.
 Allows the choice of F1 feedback type.
 F1 Lines Per Rev Available in configurations 2 and 3.
 Allows the choice of F1 lines per rev. OK Click this button to accept the entered values.

-Cancel No changes are made to feedback assignment.
+Cancel No changes are made to feedback assignment..
 The dialog is closed.
 Help Displays this help window.